The place and role of a safety plan

 - undertaking to notify of attendance at or move to another parish,

-- permission from the POI for information to be passed on to the PSU and to another parish in the case of transfer, and
+- permission from the POC for information to be passed on to the ODSM and to another parish in the case of transfer, and

 - willingness to participate in reasonable restorative justice processes or counselling which may aid the healing of victims.